1- Service d'ORL etde Chirurgie Cervico-Faciale, CHUV, 1011 Lausanne, Switzerland.

 Henry RW, Nel PPC.
 1993: Forced impregnation for the standard S10 method.
 J Int Soc Plastination 7(1):27-31.

 Musumeci E, Lang FJW, Duvoisin B, Riederer BM.
-2003: Plastinated ethmoidal region: II.
-The preparation and use of radio-opaque artery casts in clinical teaching J Int Soc Plastination 18:29-33.
+2003: Plastinated ethmoidal region: I. Applications in clinical teaching and effects of tissue shrinkage.
+J Int Soc Plastination 18:23-28.

 von Hagens G. 1985/1986: Heidelberg Plastination Folder.
 Anatomisches Institut I, Universitat Heidelberg, D-6900 Heidelberg.